 - boosting your employability.

-However, it requires an incredible amount of planning, and you must be willing to do much of the legwork yourself.
-Therefore, you should begin your research 12-18 months before you actually travel - doing so will give you plenty of time to sort out applications, funding, visas and more.
+Studying abroad will require an incredible amount of planning, and you must be willing to do much of the legwork yourself.
+You should begin your research 12-18 months before you actually travel - doing so will give you plenty of time to sort out applications, funding, visas and more.

 Choose your course

-When you've selected your country of study, research all of your shortlisted programmes to discover which one's right for you.
-You could begin by discovering how your potential institutions rank globally in the Times Higher Education World University Rankings 2015-16, before visiting university websites, and talking to lecturers, tutors and careers advisers.
+Once you've decided where you'd like to study, research all of your shortlisted programmes to discover which one's right for you.
+You could begin by discovering how your potential institutions rank globally in the Times Higher Education World University Rankings 2018, before visiting university websites and talking to lecturers, tutors and careers advisers.

 - Do you want to live in the city, or are you looking for somewhere quieter?